Qbus-Koen/qbusMqtt/README.md

 `tar -xf qbusMqttGw-arm.tar`

-Then we create te locations needed for the software:
+Then we create the locations needed for the software:
 ```
 sudo mkdir /usr/bin/qbus
 sudo mkdir /opt/qbus